cjs0818/HRI-20069-W2/README.md

   ```
   $ git checkout 01_docker_ros
   ```
-  or make a branch called 01_docker_ros as
+  or make a branch called 01_docker_ros and checkout as well like
   ```
   $ git checkout -b "01_docker_ros"
   ```